 - There is a power imbalance: When there is a significant power imbalance between the parties, you should avoid mediation.
 For example, negotiating will be difficult if one party has substantial control or influence over the other.

 - Lack of good faith: Mediation requires that everyone comes to the table with an open mind and willingness to negotiate.
 When one party is unwilling to listen or compromise, it becomes difficult to have a productive conversation.
-Therefore, you might want to avoid mediation if someone acts in bad faith.
+Therefore, you might want to avoid it if someone acts in bad faith.

 - Time sensitivity: Mediation requires time to negotiate and enter a mediation agreement.
-Therefore, if you do not have time to fully engage in mediation, it may not be a good option for you.
+Therefore, if you do not have time to fully engage in the process, it may not be a good option for you.
 For example, if a court deadline is approaching, you may not have time to mediate your case.

 - Legal complexity: Mediation is not a good idea where there are significant legal issues or many parties.
 When cases are complex, it is more likely that a judge will need to make a legal determination.
-Therefore, mediation might not be a good idea because mediators cannot make legal determinations.
+Therefore, it might not be a good idea because mediators cannot make legal determinations.

 - Personality conflicts: Mediation requires parties to work collaboratively and respectfully with each other.
 Significant personality conflicts may create challenges that require a more formal environment to come to a mutually acceptable resolution.
-For example, mediation requires openness and cooperation, which is difficult when people are arguing.
+For example, it requires openness and cooperation, which is difficult when people are arguing.

 - Significant cultural differences: Mediation may not be appropriate when significant cultural differences exist between the parties.
 When parties have different expectations, communication styles, and values, it could lead to misunderstandings.
 As a result, cultural differences can make finding a mutually acceptable resolution difficult.